Monitoring your blood pressure at home is one easy way to screen for hypertension | HealthDiscovery.org

 Millions of Americans take medication to treat high blood pressure, or hypertension.
 However, many more still don’t know they have hypertension or aren’t managing their condition.

 We’ve all heard about maintaining healthy blood pressure.
-Height, weight, heart rate and blood pressure are some of the routine “vitals” recorded during any doctor visit.
-Many foods promise to be heart healthy, and millions of Americans are taking medication to treat high blood pressure, or hypertension.
-However, millions more Americans still don’t know they have hypertension or aren’t managing their condition.
-With so many Americans impacted, what makes hypertension a “silent killer,” and what can you do about it?
+Height, weight, heart rate and blood pressure are a few of the routine “vitals” recorded during any doctor visit.
+Millions of Americans are taking medication to treat high blood pressure or hypertension.
+However millions more Americans still do not know they have hypertension or simply are not managing their condition.
+With so many Americans impacted, what makes hypertension a “silent killer” and what can you do about it?

 What Do Blood Pressure Numbers Even Mean?

-The beats of your heart create pressure to pump blood through arteries throughout the body.
+The beats of your heart create pressure to pump blood through the arteries throughout your body.
 This pressure is measured using two numbers.
 The first number, called systolic blood pressure, measures the pressure in your arteries when your heart beats.
-The second number, called diastolic blood pressure, measures the pressure between beats.1
+The second number, called diastolic blood pressure, measures the pressure between beats.

 Blood Pressure Category